 They say the most valuable asset of any organisation are the people who work in it; it is an honour to recognise the diverse and talented individuals whose passion, drive and unified vision to celebrate and promote contemporary African Literature, help make Africa Writes what it is:

 Caitlin Pearson is the RAS Events Programme Manager.
 She works on the general public events programme as well the annual Africa Writes festival.
 Her background is in higher education and scholarship – she previously worked in communications and events at the Centre of African Studies, SOAS and at the Canon Collins Educational and Legal Assistance Trust.
 Caitlin holds a BA from the University of Birmingham and an MA from SOAS, both in African Studies.
 Her research interests include film and TV, representation, class and disability.
-She is working towards expanding the reach of Africa Writes to other parts of England, as well as Wales and Scotland.
+In 2017, she led on expanding the reach of Africa Writes to other parts of England, as well as Wales and Scotland.

 Joanna Brown is the Education Programme Manager at Africa Writes.
 After six years as a primary teacher in Haringey, specialising in Literacy and Reading Enrichment, she is now developing streams of work to support cultural organisations in their delivery of educational programmes.
 Prior to working in education, she co-ordinated community projects in the housing sector, with a focus on performing arts.
 Previously she worked as an events co-ordinator at the British Film Institute and the BBC.
 She is of Sierra Leonean and English descent.
 Joanna holds a BA in English Literature from the University of Cambridge and trained to teach at the Institute of Education.